omf2097/openomf/CONTRIBUTING.md

 Please see our milestones page for more details on these!

 You may also support us by donating via paypal.
 For that, please see http://www.openomf.org/.

+## Pull Requests

+Before making a pull request, please verify via a normal issue ticket (or via the discussion system) that nobody else is yet working on the feature.

+Pull requests:
+* must not have any build errors
+* must be formatted using clang-format
+* must be verified using clang-tidy